Day Trip To Modrič Cave In Rovanjska, Croatia

 Modricč Cave is 829 meters long, with some of the chambers up to 10 meters high.
 The cave stays at a constant 17 degrees Celsius all year round and has not been developed in any way.

 It’s untouched by mass tourism, and the cave is in its natural state.
-In one part of the cave, they have found the fossil remains of a man from the bronze age, around 4000 years old, and a cave bear from the ice age.
+In one part of the cave, they found the fossil remains of a man from the bronze age, around 4000 years old, and a cave bear from the ice age.

 The Highlights of Modrič Cave